soniaisiganporia/awesome-cassandra/README.md

 ### Cassandra Monitoring

-- [Resources for Monitoring Datastax, Cassandra, Spark, & Solr Performance](https://blog.anant.us/resources-for-monitoring-datastax-cassandra-spark-solr-performance/) - Blogpost detailing different types of monitoring tools and their purpose.
+- [Resources for Monitoring Datastax, Cassandra, Spark, & Solr Performance](https://blog.anant.us/resources-for-monitoring-datastax-cassandra-spark-solr-performance/) - Blog post detailing different types of monitoring tools and their purpose.
 - [How to Monitor Cassandra](https://www.datadoghq.com/blog/how-to-monitor-cassandra-performance-metrics/) - Guide to help you monitor Cassandra performance and work metrics regardles of which monitoring tool you choose to use.
 - [Cassandra metrics and their use in Grafana](https://medium.com/@mlowicki/cassandra-metrics-and-their-use-in-grafana-1f0dc33f9cca) - Case study of using Cassandra metrics in Grafana.
 - [Monitoring Cassandra with Prometheus](https://www.robustperception.io/monitoring-cassandra-with-prometheus) - Quick setup guide to using Cassandra with Prometheus.
-- [Monitoring Cassandra With Grafana And Influx DB](https://blog.pythian.com/monitoring-cassandra-grafana-influx-db/) - Blogpost explaining how to set up Cassandra monitoring with influxDB and Grafana.
+- [Monitoring Cassandra With Grafana And Influx DB](https://blog.pythian.com/monitoring-cassandra-grafana-influx-db/) - Blog post explaining how to set up Cassandra monitoring with influxDB and Grafana.
-- [Cassandra Monitoring - Introduction (1/2)](https://softwaremill.com/cassandra-monitoring-part-1/) - Blogpost detailing how Cassandra metrics can be gathered.
+- [Cassandra Monitoring - Introduction (1/2)](https://softwaremill.com/cassandra-monitoring-part-1/) - Blog post detailing how Cassandra metrics can be gathered.
 - [Cassandra Monitoring - Graphite/InfluxDB & Grafana on Docker (2/2)](https://softwaremill.com/cassandra-monitoring-part-2/) - Continuation of the previous entry exploring the topic of Cassandra metric reporters mentioned in Part I. The goal is to configure a reporter that sends metrics to an external time series database.
-- [Monitoring Cassandra using Intel Snap and Grafana](http://thelastpickle.com/blog/2017/04/13/monitoring-cassandra-using-intel-snap.html) - This blog post describes how to monitor Cassandra using the Intel Snap open source telemetry framework.
+- [Monitoring Cassandra using Intel Snap and Grafana](http://thelastpickle.com/blog/2017/04/13/monitoring-cassandra-using-intel-snap.html) - Blog post describing how to monitor Cassandra using the Intel Snap open source telemetry framework.
-- [Cassandra Monitoring Best Practice Guide](https://www.instaclustr.com/cassandra-monitoring-best-practice-guide/) - This blog post aims to touch all important aspects of Cassandra monitoring.
+- [Cassandra Monitoring Best Practice Guide](https://www.instaclustr.com/cassandra-monitoring-best-practice-guide/) - Blog post that aims to touch all the important aspects of Cassandra monitoring.

 <!-- - TODO:: Health Check -->
 <!-- - TODO:: Basic Maintenance -->